kristinemlarson/gnssIR_python/README.md

 # Making SNR files

 The python driver is called rinex2snr.py.
-Make sure EXE is defined and the relevant executables are there.
+Make sure EXE is defined.

 A sample call of of the python driver rinex2snr.py would be: